djedi-knight/DreamService/README.md

-# DreamService
+# redis-server

-A Simple Game Server using Express/ Redis
+A simple test server using Express/ Redis

 Once the server has been downloaded/ installed, run the following:
 ```